xraypy/xraylarch/doc/installation.rst

 If this script fails, report it to the `Larch Github Issues`_ (including the error trace and the `GetLarch.log` file).

-The scripts will download and install `Mambaforge Python`_ which uses Anaconda Python and the `conda-forge` channel as the basis of an installation that will be essentially identical to the environment installed by the binary installers, that is, the whole environment is stored in a folder called `xraylarch` in your
+The scripts will download and install `Miniconda Python`_ which uses Anaconda Python and the `conda-forge` channel as the basis of an installation that will be essentially identical to the environment installed by the binary installers, that is, the whole environment is stored in a folder called `xraylarch` in your